When we opt for a monitor or any device as a matter of fact we want and need something out of it.

 Overdrive is known by its other names called ‘Response Overdrive’, ‘Response Time Compensation’, ‘OD’, etc.

-Overdrive can be adjusted according to the user’s preference according to what is displayed or what he wants to be displayed
+It can be adjusted according to the user’s preference according to what is displayed or what he wants to be displayed.

 Overdrive particularly in monitors makes sure to boost the monitor’s response time and increase its speed by giving a boost to its refresh rate.